Azure/fleet/docs/troubleshooting/README.md

 The solution here is to add the **env:prod** label to the member cluster resource for **kind-cluster-2** as well so that the scheduler can pick the cluster to propagate resources.

-### How to verify the latest ClusterSchedulingPolicySnapshot for a CRP?
+### How to find & verify the latest ClusterSchedulingPolicySnapshot for a CRP?

 - We need to have ClusterResourcePlacement's name **{CRPName}**, replace **{CRPName}** in the command below,